gorgonia/gorgonia.github.io/content/tutorials/mnist.md

 Now, let's create a simple main file to validate that the data are loaded.

-This layout of test directory is expected:
+This layout of the test directory is expected:

 ```shell
 $ ls -alhg *